kgoba/ft8_lib/README.md

-# FT8 library
+# FT8 (and now FT4) library

-C implementation of FT8 protocol decoder and encoder, mostly intended for experimental use on microcontrollers.
+C implementation of a lightweight FT8/FT4 decoder and encoder, mostly intended for experimental use on microcontrollers.

-The intent of this library is to foster experimentation with e.g. automated beacons.
-For example, FT8 supports free-text messages and raw telemetry data (71 bits).
+The intent of this library is to allow FT8/FT4 encoding and decoding in standalone (i.e. without a PC or RPi), e.g. automated beacons or standalone SDR transceivers.
+It's also my learning process, optimization problem and source of fun.

 The encoding process is relatively light on resources, and an Arduino should be perfectly capable of running this code.

 The decoder is designed with memory and computing efficiency in mind, in order to be usable with a fast enough microcontroller.
 It is shown to be working on STM32F7 boards fast enough for real work, but the embedded application itself is beyond this repository.
 This repository provides an example decoder which can decode a 15-second WAV file on a desktop machine or SBC.
 The decoder needs to access the whole 15-second window in spectral magnitude representation (the window can be also shorter, and messages can have varying starting time within the window).
-The example decoder uses slightly less than 200 KB of RAM.
+The example FT8 decoder can work with slightly less than 200 KB of RAM.

-# What works
+# Current state

-Currently the basic message set of the revised FT8 protocol with 77-bit payload (introduced since WSJT-X version 2.0) is supported:
+Currently the basic message set for establishing QSOs, as well as telemetry and free-text message modes are supported:
 * CQ {call} {grid}, e.g. CQ CA0LL GG77
 * CQ {xy} {call} {grid}, e.g. CQ JA CA0LL GG77
 * {call} {call} {report}, e.g. CA0LL OT7ER R-07